dceluis/kznllm.nvim/README.md

 ## Alternative Configurations

-Minimal configuration with no preset switcher.
+Minimal configuration with no preset switcher and a custom template directory

 ```lua
 local Path = require 'plenary.path'